Bedrock-OSS/bedrock-wiki/docs/blocks/block-permutations.md

 ---
 title: Block Permutations
-description: Block permutations are a way of conditionally applying components (including event triggers and tags) to a block with Molang expressions.
+description: The block permutations array provides a way of conditionally applying components to a block based on its current permutation.
 category: General
 nav_order: 7
 mentions: